nodejs/node/doc/api/modules.md

 error.

 Adding or replacing entries is also possible.
-This cache is checked before native modules and if a name matching a native module is added to the cache, only `node:`-prefixed require calls are going to receive the native module.
+This cache is checked before built-in modules and if a name matching a built-in module is added to the cache, only `node:`-prefixed require calls are going to receive the built-in module.
 Use with care!

 <!-- eslint-disable node-core/no-duplicate-requires -->